 TelePole’s Origin and Manufacturing Locations

 Telepole Manufacturing started off with the name of Exim Trade Company in 1984.
-When they started selling telescoping flagpoles as their primary product, Exim changed their name to Telepole Manufacturing.
-Located in Muncy, Pa, Telepole is a company that doesn’t hide from manufacturing stronger, higher quality flagpoles than most of their competitors.
+When they started selling telescoping flagpoles as their primary product, Exim changed its name to Telepole Manufacturing.
+Located in Muncy, Pa, Telepole is a company that doesn’t hide from manufacturing stronger, higher quality flagpoles than most of its competitors.

 They pride themselves on being innovators of flagpoles, especially telescoping flagpoles.
 They use thicker, stronger, anodized aluminum in all their flagpoles, have eliminated plastic swivels in exchange for metal ball bearings, and they use beaded retainer rings to hold your flag on the pole.